Tatiana Weston-Webb: Personal life

 Weston-Webb's father, Douglas Weston-Webb, was born in England, a descendant of a family engaged in the textile business.
 The Weston-Webb name is a heritable double-barrelled surname, created through the marriage of two children from significant families in that industry.
 He moved at an early age to the U.S. state of Florida, where he was raised.
 He learned to surf at age eight and later became a "surf bum" and relocated to Kauaʻi in his 20s.

 Weston-Webb's mother, Tanira Weston-Webb, was a Brazilian professional body boarder, under sponsorship by two industry companies.
 Tanira's sister, Andrea Guimarães, was also a bodyboarder.

 Douglas and Tanira met while she was in Hawaii.
 They moved to Brazil, where Tatiana was born in 1996, in Porto Alegre.
 Because of her father's birth in the United Kingdom, Tatiana also automatically acquired British citizenship by descent at birth.
 However, she has not applied for a British passport, and her father has not renewed his in many years.

 Within two months of her birth in Brazil, Weston-Webb and her parents moved to Hawaii.
 At age 8, while watching her older brother Troy surf, Tatiana decided to take up the sport as well.
 Surfing became a competition between the children, and Tatiana received her first surfboard soon afterward.

 In 2011, she played 11-year-old Bethany Hamilton in the film Soul Surfer.

 In 2020, she married longtime boyfriend Jessé Mendes dos Santos, a Brazilian fellow professional surfer from Guarujá, São Paulo, who competes under the name Jessé Mendes.
 The pair married in an intimate beachfront ceremony held at the Princeville Resort, a Kauaʻi hotel her father had worked at for many years, after the security guard allowed them to use the otherwise expensive site at no cost during the property's renovation.
+Weston-Webb gave birth to a daughter in 2026.